Mekong Delta Slammed by Worst Drought, Saltwater Intrusion in Decades | Saigoneer

 While the Covid-19 pandemic has understandably dominated the news recently, a disaster is unfolding in the Mekong Delta.

-VnExpress reports that a number of factors are driving the catastrophe in the region.
+VnExpressreports that a number of factors are driving the catastrophe in the region.
 For example, last year's monsoon season started late and ended sooner than normal, resulting in total rainfall that was 8% lower than usual.

 Conditions appear to be even worse than the 2016 drought, previously considered the worst in the delta's history.
 That year, 600,000 people lost access to freshwater, while 160,000 hectares of paddy were destroyed and 800,000 tons of rice were lost.
 Financial damage from that drought hit US$237 million.